SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Costraints/Look ahead.md

 \end{align}
 $$

-## full look ahead (FLA)
+## Full look ahead (FLA)
-it does update the possible values of current variable looking at the next one and it's predecessor.
+it does update the possible values of current variable looking at the next one, and its predecessor.
 Example:
 $$
 \begin{align}